 A list of insignificant activities is included in Table 2.
-Insignificant activities are defined in the Gila River Indian Community (GRIC) Code: Title 17 Chapter 9, Part II, Section 1.0 and are not subject to permitting requirements.
+Insignificant activities are defined in the Gila River Indian Community (GRIC) Code: Title 17 Chapter 9, Part II, Section 1.0 and emissions from insignificant activities are excluded from the permit.